engineyard/ey-docs/pages/database_backups.md

 When you create an environment, you set the frequency and number of backups (or accept the default).
 You can later change the frequency and number of database backups as described below.

-You can keep up to 100 backups and back up every hour, every two hours, four times a day, twice a day or daily.
+You can keep up to 100 backups.
+You can schedule backup to happen every hour, every two hours, four times a day, twice a day, or daily.

 You don't have to restart your environment to change the frequency or number of backups.